 No wonder that Nadal is still haunted by the Melbourne nightmare.
 No loss ever gets easier.
 But calling that his ‘worst ever’ experience of his 13-year professional career sounds nothing short of an excuse.

 “Now it's not the time to talk about my injury.
-Today is Stan's day and we all have to congratulate him,” he then added.
+Today is Stan's day and we all have to congratulate him

 The 27-year-old was touted the favourite to win the title at Melbourne.
 He had surrendered only a set on his road to the finals, despite playing with a blistered palm and taped fingers.
 Nadal’s stigmata-esque wound became one of the most talked about injuries of the year.
 It was of no surprise that he played amazingly well despite that; we all know that the gritty Spaniard’s resolution knows no limits.